 You know what it means to shake and stir a drink, but what does it mean when a cocktail recipe directs you to "build" the drink?
 Though it sounds like some fancy bartending technique, it's actually the easiest method for creating mixed drinks and you're probably doing it already: All you need to do is pour.

-How Do You 'Build' a Drink?
+How Do You "Build" a Drink?

-Building a drink means that you simply pour the ingredients directly into the serving glass and on top of any previous ingredient.
+Building a drink means that you simply pour the ingredients into the serving glass and on top of any previous ingredient.
 Really, that's it!

-Further Mixing of Built Mixed Drinks
+Mixing Built Drinks

-To do this, simply pour the ingredients into the glass according to the recipe.
+- Pour the ingredients into the glass according to the recipe.

 - Set the glass down on the bar top and remove the shaker tin.

-- Mimosa - It's very important that you build Champagne cocktails like this in a certain order because the bubbles do the mixing for you.
+- Mimosa: It's very important that you build Champagne cocktails like this in a certain order because the bubbles do the mixing for you.

-- Tootsie Roll Shooter - Many shot drinks skip all of the fancy mixing techniques and go straight for the build.
+- Tootsie Roll Shooter: Many shot drinks skip all of the fancy mixing techniques and go straight for the build.